zorrowang/LeetCode/README.md

 <!-- /MarkdownTOC -->

-The repo is the summary for technical interview based on my experience and knowledge.
+The repo is the summary for software engineer interview based on my experience and knowledge.

 ## Interview Preparation